testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     > The initial run of this notebook will take time while the Spark pool starts.

 4. We are done with this notebook.
 Select **Stop session** on the bottom-left of the notebook.
-This will free up SQL pool resources for other notebooks you will run.
+This will free up serverless Apache Spark pool resources for other notebooks you will run.

     ![Stop session is highlighted.](media/notebook-stop-session.png "Stop session")